eh-am/md-data-table/README.md

 For e2e tests, run node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update once, then run grunt test:e2e

 To serve and keep watching for changes in test files, run grunt

+# Upgrading

+Some things to keep in mind when upgrading:
+- Try to start from the working Demo
+- Use ng-click whenever possible (for example, for the behaviour when clicking in a row)
+- As the responsive table and the normal one have different structure, you will have to change the way you iterate through the elements, be careful with that.
+- For the responsive table, due to its structure, the headers will have to be explicit declared, which means no ng-repeat :(
+- And, of course, always check the documentation (this file)